Touhou Hisoutensoku: Gameplay

 Touhou Hisoutensoku stayed true to its predecessors in that it retained most of the Immaterials basic system and moves.
-Projectiles are still the main attack feature, grazing is still an effective way of evasion and the changing weather affects every match.
-In addition, Touhou Hisoutensoku added some new spellcards and weather system for the characters to turn the tide of battle.
-Touhou Hisoutensoku also provides built-in support for multiplayer games over the internet like its predecessor.
+Projectiles are still the main attack feature, grazing is still an effective way of evasion, and the changing weather affects every match.
+In addition, Touhou Hisoutensoku added some new spellcards and a weather system for the characters to turn the tide of battle.
+Touhou Hisoutensoku also provides built-in support for multiplayer games over the internet, like its predecessor.

 Characters from Scarlet Weather Rhapsody can be made playable in Touhou Hisoutensoku if the player also owns that game on the same computer.
 The imported characters have new moves and new winning dialog in the arcade and versus modes, though they do not have a storyline associated with Touhou Hisoutensoku.

 Card deck system

 Mostly identical to Scarlet Weather Rhapsody, Touhou Hisoutensoku allows the player to assemble a "deck" of 20 cards.
 Cards become available for in-play use as the player deals or receives damage.
-New cards for can be obtained through various actions in gameplay (such as defeating an opponent).
+New cards can be obtained through various actions in gameplay (such as defeating an opponent).

 Cards fall into three categories: System Cards, Skill Cards, and Spell Cards.
 System Cards include bombs (like in Immaterial, knocks the enemy back), weather change, and other miscellaneous options.
 Skill Cards upgrade special attacks to do more damage, allow the player to gain alternate special attacks, or both.
 Spell Cards are powerful attacks that automatically work once activated.
 Proper assembly of card decks according to the player's style is key to mastering the game, since the decks limit what the characters can do during a match.

 A departure from Scarlet Weather Rhapsody is the personalized System Cards, each associated with a character.
 These replace the System Cards of Scarlet Weather Rhapsody.

 Weather

 The weather changes during a match, which subjects the two combatants to some handicap according to the weather, as listed below.
 There are no weather effects in the Story Mode, unlike in Scarlet Weather Rhapsody.
-Five additional weathers are introduced in this game, along with modifications of some old ones.
+Five additional weather types are introduced in this game, along with modifications of some old ones.